Generic Name: oxycodone (OX-i-KOE-done)

 - if you have a history of asthma, chronic obstructive pulmonary disease (COPD), or other lung or breathing problems

-- if you have a history of recent head injury, increased pressure in the brain, growths in the brain (eg, tumors), or seizures
+- if you have a history of recent head injury, increased pressure in the brain, growths in the brain (eg, tumors), seizures, or hypercarbia

-- if you have a history of heart problems, low blood pressure, liver or kidney problems, an underactive thyroid, adrenal gland problems (eg, Addison disease), stomach or bowel problems, gallbladder problems, inflammation of the pancreas, a blockage of the bladder or bowel, an enlarged prostate, or the blood disease porphyria
+- if you have a certain heart problem (eg, cor pulmonale), low blood pressure, liver or kidney problems, an underactive thyroid, a certain adrenal gland problem ( Addison disease), stomach or bowel problems, gallbladder problems, inflammation of the pancreas (pancreatitis), a blockage of the bladder, an enlarged prostate, low blood oxygen (hypoxia), curvature of the spine (scoliosis), or the blood disease porphyria

 - if you have a history of drug or alcohol abuse, mood or mental problems, or suicidal thoughts or behavior